 Further modifications of the 3D object can be made in a computer-aided design (CAD) 3D modeling program.

 Sketchup Pro is one of the easier CAD programs and has a free license for educators.
 TinkerCad is also a free online 3D modeling tool.
-Another free app, Autodesk Tinkerplay, is simple enough, says the instructor, for a six-year-old to make articulated toys with an Android, Apple, or Windows mobile device.
 It takes a few seconds for Rob Puckett, manipulating an eraser tool, to smooth out some spikiness on Calder's digital face.

 What Do Students Make With a 3D Printer?